LeNa11-mia/Food-Blaster/README.md

-This README describes the folder layout and purpose of the main packages and files in the Breakout game project.
+This README describes the folder layout and purpose of the main packages and files in our Arkanoid game project.

 ```
 src/